 September 30, 1984

 While in the hospital with David, I told him that I would buy that airplane that I had long been talking about – and long postponing until “someday.”
 There was no doubt now: “someday” had arrived.
 As soon as he was discharged on Friday, October 6, 1984, I started a search for a plane via my friend from the weight room at the gym: Mario, a banker who specialized in airplane loans.
-Through a broker who did much business with him, he located a 5-year-old PA32-300: a 300 horsepower, 6-seat, 1979 Piper Cherokee Six, N2174S, with about 1200 hours on a 2000 hour engine, being sold by a lumber company; they had owned it as a corporate plane since new; they had fully depreciated it for tax purposes.
+Through a broker who did much business with him, he located a 5-year-old PA32-300: a 300 horsepower, 6-seat, 1979 Piper Cherokee Six, N2174S, with about 1200 hours since new, being sold by a lumber company; they had owned it as a corporate plane since new; they had fully depreciated it for tax purposes.
 It was love at first sight and I bought it.
 I rented a single hangar for it, which opened directly onto the main ramp at Spirit of St. Louis Airport.

 Winter 1984-85.
 While Nancy was accompanying David to his radiation treatments, she came to know Barclay Plager and his wife.
 Barclay had an inoperable brain tumor and was receiving radiation treatment.
 He had been the greatest star hockey player for the St. Louis Blues hockey team.
 While taking radiation together, Barclay gave David a lot of Blues’ equipment including a jersey, hockey stick, equipment bag, and pennant.
 David keeps these in his room.